Kotrotsos/route.js/README.md

     var route = new Route();

     // Define a routing handler that respons to #foo/1/3.
-    // this holds the router object for that particular match. route.define("#foo/1/3" , function () {
+    // 'this' holds the router object for that particular match. route.define("#foo/1/3" , function () {
             console.log( 'you got me from foo' , this );
     });